 Example sentences containing 'incalculable'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 Of the incalculable benefits of cheaper energy.
 The Sun (2013)The destruction of life and resources these wars caused were so great as to be almost incalculable.
 The Collins History of the World in the 20th Century (1994)And it will cause incalculable damage to morale.
 The Sun (2012)There is no doubt that the museums are a real instrument of national education of incalculable value.
 Times, Sunday Times (2016)The financial savings over car ownership are considerable and the smugness value incalculable.
 Times, Sunday Times (2008)That kind of information can provide almost incalculable benefits to countries wondering how to deploy resources and effort.
 Times, Sunday Times (2014)But it has also been a source of incalculable damage to a sport with too few human heroes.
 Times, Sunday Times (2009)But its symbolic value is incalculable.
 Times, Sunday Times (2015)The result has been a huge, almost incalculable benefit to public health.
 Times, Sunday Times (2016)The benefits will be incalculable, the costs of being outside it not worth thinking about.
 Times, Sunday Times (2016)His imaginative commercial foresight brought incalculable longterm benefits to Scotland.
 Times, Sunday Times (2012)I think this war has done incalculable damage.
-Times, Sunday Times (2008)And then there was the epic, almost incalculable cowardice of the new Labour cabinet.
-Times, Sunday Times (2009)And as we'll see shortly, there are incalculable benefits to hearing the message in person from the local pastor.
+Times, Sunday Times (2008)And as we'll see shortly, there are incalculable benefits to hearing the message in person from the local pastor.
 Christianity Today (2000)

 Trends of 'incalculable'